 Kingspan Access Floors is the world leader in the access flooring sector and manufactures in excess of 170,000 floor panels each week for use in a wide range of projects across the globe

 Floor panel products are manufactured to PSA and BS EN standards and comply with ISO 9001 Quality Management, ISO 14001 Environmental Management and ISO18001 Occupational Health and Safety.
-Kingspan Access Floor products are also backed by Kingspan’s own product warranty and in house product testing and technical support facilities.
+Kingspan Access Floors are also backed by Kingspan’s own product warranty and in house product testing and technical support facilities.

 For detailed descriptions of the range of access floor systems available including technical data sheets please visit the PSA MOB PF2 PS and BS EN 12825 links below.